1987 Indianapolis 500: Finish

-With twenty laps to go, Roberto Guerrero led second place Al Unser Sr. by almost a full lap.
+With twenty laps to go, Roberto Guerrero led second place Unser Sr. by almost a full lap.
 He came upon Unser Sr. in traffic, and decisively put him a lap down on lap 180.
 Two laps later, Guerrero went to the pits for his final fuel stop.
 With his clutch failing from the earlier incident, entering and exiting the pits was becoming increasingly difficult.
 Sometime during the race, Guerrero had also broken third gear.
 While stopped in the pit box, his car became stuck in gear.
 When refueling was complete, he attempted to pull out of the pits, but the engine stalled.
 Unser Sr. was driving through the turn three at the time.
 The crew refired the engine, and the car started to roll away.
 With Unser Sr. heading down the mainstretch, Guerrero's car stalled once again.
 The lifeless car sat on the pit road as Unser Sr. drove by to take the lead.

 Guerrero's frenzied crew ran out to the car and pulled it back to the pit.
 At that point, they simply tried to push start the car, which was successful.
 Guerrero finally got back on to the track, but by that time, Unser Sr. had put him a full lap down.
 Meanwhile, Mario Andretti's team had made some hasty repairs, and returned him to the track.
 After one slow lap, still being scored in the top 8, he returned to the pits for further repairs.

 Guerrero spent the next several laps furiously chasing Unser Sr. in an attempt to get his lap back.
 With 11 laps to go, Unser was slowing his pace as the third place car, rookie Fabrizio Barbazza was momentarily holding him back.
 Barbazza was trying to avoid going two laps down.
 Unser's crew asked officials to wave the "blue flag" to order Barbazza to pull over and allow Unser past.
 Officials waved the blue flag to Barbazza who refused to acknowledge.
 The issue became moot when Barbazza ducked into the pits for a late pit stop.
 With 9 laps to go, Guerrero unlapped himself.
 Meanwhile, Mario Andretti tried once again to get his car back up to speed.

 Mario Andretti's second return to the track was also short-lived, and his car stalled.
 The car coasted to a stop in turn four and brought out the race's final caution on lap 192.
 The yellow flag bunched up the field, and allowed Guerrero to make up the rest of the lap; he lined up only six cars behind Unser Sr. The green flag came out with four laps to go, and Al Unser Sr. held off Roberto Guerrero by 4.496 seconds, to win his record-tying fourth Indianapolis 500 victory.
 By leading the final 18 laps, Unser Sr. tied the all-time record for most laps led in Indy 500 competition, and, at 47 years of age, also became the oldest winner of the 500.